Common Decoys & Defenses in Discussions About Racism

 What They Mean: Understand the reasoning behind each statement.
 That’s what makes the statement a fallacy: it is based on false reasoning.

-Response: Practice responses that debunk each fallacy, using a strategically sequenced strategy that fosters growth rather than triggers debate.
+Response: Practice responses that debunk each fallacy, using the strategically sequenced strategy that fosters growth rather than triggering debate.

-Finally, let go of the outcome.
-The majority of our attempts will fail, but that does not absolve us from doing our part each and every time the opportunity arises.
+When you decide to give these a try, don’t forget the last step: letting go of the outcome.
+The majority of our attempts will not produce an immediate outcome, but that does not absolve us from doing our part each and every time the opportunity arises.
 Even if it seems like you were unable to foster transformation in the mindset of a racism skeptic in this particular moment, rest assured that your effort made the next person’s attempt a little easier, and that someone will eventually break through.